IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 The whole experimental evaluation will take about TODO hours depending on your hardware.
 The script is setup to not overwrite existing files, i.e., an interrupted run can be continued from the last successful experiment.

+## Background

+For experiments that use our sequenced temporal semantics we use GProM to automatically rewrite queries into the SQL dialect of Postgres or Oracle.
+Queries using the temporal features of TPG or Teradata and created manually.
+For these queries we include the SQL scripts.

 # Run experiments (Oracle and Teradata)

 Since we cannot distribute these systems because of licensing issues, we provide access to the machine we did run the experiments on originally.
 Please contact Boris Glavic [bglavic@iit.edu](bglavic@iit.edu) or Xing
 Niu [xniu7@hawk.iit.edu](xniu7@hawk.iit.edu) for credentials.

+## Oracle

+## Teradata

 # Suggestions for additional experiments